YuriyPelykh/DevOps-22Q2-Pelykh-Yurii/m11-Swarm/practical_part/README.md

 ## Part 1: Simple deploy on VM with docker-compose

-1. A VM with Docker Engine installed was deployed by vagrant for a testing purposes to just get working configuration for a stack: PHP-Nginx-MySQL.
+1. A VM with Docker Engine installed was deployed via vagrant for a testing purposes to get working configuration for a stack: PHP-Nginx-MySQL.

-2. For a testing simple PHP application - Task manager - was taken from here: [https://github.com/FaztWeb/php-mysql-crud](https://github.com/FaztWeb/php-mysql-crud).
+2. Simple PHP application - Task manager - was taken from here for tests: [https://github.com/FaztWeb/php-mysql-crud](https://github.com/FaztWeb/php-mysql-crud).

 3. docker-compose.yml contents:
 ```